Can I visit any historical archaeological sites?

 Are human skeletal remains considered relics under the Heritage Act?

-Non-Aboriginal human remains with heritage value (for example historic, genealogical, social, aesthetic, religious, scientific or other significance) are considered a relic under the Act and, therefore, cannot be disturbed without an excavation permit.
+Non-Aboriginal human remains with heritage value (for example historic, genealogical, social, aesthetic, religious, scientific or other significance) are considered a relic under the Heritage Act 1977 and, therefore, cannot be disturbed without an excavation permit.
 Headstones, grave enclosures, grave goods and associated objects may also be considered relics under the Act.

 Many archaeological sites have already been identified through heritage studies, archaeological management plans, archaeological zoning plans or other types of research.
 Some of those sites are listed on local or regional environmental plans or on the State Heritage Register.